ranching communities of Tropic, Cannonville, and Henrieville

 of Bryce Canyon.
 These three communities make up what is now called

 a major problem in Bryce Valley.
+A real money was needed for resolving this problem.
 The pioneers spent two years

 hand digging the East Fork Canal, also known as the Tropic Ditch.